-In September 2017, Governor Brown signed into law Assembly Bill (AB) 134 (Committee on Budget, Chapter 254, Statutes of 2017) and AB 109 (Ting, Chapter 249, Statutes of 2017), which appropriated \$135 million from the State Budget for Fiscal Year (FY) 2017-18 to the California Air Resources Board (CARB or Board) for reducing criteria, toxic, and greenhouse gas (GHG) emissions from the agricultural sector.
-In response to this appropriation, CARB developed the Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program Guidelines, which was approved by the Board in March 2018.
+In September 2017, Governor Brown signed into law Assembly Bill (AB) 134 (Committee on Budget, Chapter 254, Statutes of 2017) and AB 109 (Ting, Chapter 249, Statutes of 2017), which appropriated \$135 million from the State Budget for Fiscal Year (FY) 2017-18 to the California Air Resources Board (CARB or Board) for reducing criteria, toxic, and greenhouse gas emissions from the agricultural sector.
+In response to this appropriation, CARB developed the Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program Guidelines (Guidelines), which were approved by the Board in March 2018.

 The FARMER Program Guidelines direct funding to local air districts to administer agricultural vehicle and equipment incentive projects, which provide concurrent criteria, toxic, and GHG emission reductions.
-The FARMER Program Guidelines also describe air district funding allocations, eligible project categories and criteria, program implementation details, justification for these investments, and provide CARB Executive Officer (EO) authority to add or modify project categories and criteria as needed.
+The FARMER Program Guidelines also describe air district funding allocations, eligible project categories and criteria, program implementation details, justification for these investments, and provide CARB Executive Officer authority to add or modify project categories and criteria as needed.

-Since 2018, CARB staff has updated the FARMER Program Guidelines three times through EO memos, adding a total of five new project categories and modifying four of the existing project categories.
+Since 2018, the Executive Officer, through the authority delegated to them by the Board, authorized updates to the FARMER Program Guidelines three times through Executive Officer memos, adding a total of five new project categories and modifying four of the existing project categories.
+The proposed changes for 2024 are extensive and comprehensive, thus staff are seeking Board input and approval.